Meow/fl-util/README.md

 THIS IS NOT AN ADDON!
 INCLUDE THIS WITH YOUR PROJECT IF YOU WISH TO USE IT.

+# Installing
+Put the library anywhere in your project and include it either part-by-part or all at once via sh_all.lua file.

+# Documentation

 It features the following functions:

 ```lua